Electronic Arts

-EA announced plans for a leveraged buyout and will become privately owned by the Saudi Arabia Public Investment Fund, Silver Lake and Affinity Partners for $55 billion in September 2025, including $20 billion in debt equity.
-If completed, it would be the largest leveraged buyout to date.
-The deal is expected to close by June 2026, pending regulatory approval and shareholder agreement.
+EA announced plans for a leveraged buyout by the Saudi Arabia Public Investment Fund (PIF), Silver Lake and Affinity Partners in September 2025 for $55 billion, including $20 billion in debt equity.
+The buyout was completed on August 4, 2026, making it the largest leveraged buyout to date.

+EA has faced criticisms and controversies for its business practices, with common complaints being pushing aggressive microtransactions, releasing incomplete games, and buying and shutting down smaller game studios, particularity the majority of PopCap Games, resulting in layoffs with 50 employees.
+It also faced lawsuits alleging EA's anti-competition when signing sports-related contracts.